Note: This is an archived profile of a former U.S. Institute of Peace expert. The information is current as of the dates

-Lauren Van Metre is the acting vice president for the Applied Research on Conflict center.
+Lauren Van Metre is the acting associate vice president for the Applied Research on Conflict center.

 Prior to coming to the Institute, she obtained a doctorate in Russian studies at The Johns Hopkins University’s School for Advanced International Studies.
 Her dissertation was on identity negotiations among Russia's regions.